 The academy continues to measure all performances in identified groups amongst our cohort of students.
 These groups are defined by amongst others, Sex, Race, Special Educational Need, Prior Attainment at Key Stage 2, Free School Meals (Pupil Premium) and Looked after Children.
+We recognise that there is work to be done to increase the performance of our Pupil Premium students and this will be a particular focus in 2022/23.
 We are committed to 'narrowing the gap' between all groups of students so that all students achieve as well as their peers and that they make outstanding progress relative to their starting points at the academy.